 Handwriting and spelling

-At Mandeville, children are taught pre-cursive mark formation from Nursery starting with gross and fine motor skills, posture and pencil grip.
-Following the Letter-join sequence, children begin to learn the pre-cursive strokes required for cursive handwriting.
-When pupils are ready, they will learn to write in a continuous cursive style.
+Our children are taught pre-cursive mark formation from Nursery starting with gross and fine motor skills, posture and pencil grip.
+Following the Letter-join sequence, children begin to learn the pre-cursive strokes required for controlled formation of handwriting.
+When pupils are ready, they will learn to write in a pre-cursive then continuous cursive style.

 As part of our subscription parents and carers can access Letter-Join for free to help children practise at home.